Fee & Service Charge Policy

-- If the certificate term is for one (1) year or less, the penalty is the forfeiture of thirty (30) days interest.
+- If the certificate term is for one (1) year or less, the penalty is the forfeiture of ninety (90) days interest.

-- If the certificate term is greater than one (1) year, the penalty is the forfeiture of ninety (90) days interest.
+- If the certificate term is greater than one (1) year, the penalty is the forfeiture of one hundred and eighty (180) days interest.

 - Except, if the certificate is withdrawn or redeemed within the first six (6) days, the forfeiture of seven (7) days interest is required, per Federal Regulation D, Section 2-135.